Pacific-Softwares/larpress-digital/documents/docs/modules/system/themes.md

 ## How Upload & Install Work (Under the Hood)

-When you upload a theme ZIP, LaraPressDigital performs these steps automatically:
+When you upload a theme ZIP, larPress performs these steps automatically:

 1. Validate the file and extract it to a temporary folder.